 It’s amazing the difference a few months can make.
 Back in January 2020, Brexit was front-page news.
-One nation’s protracted struggle with its European identity was coming to an end, and, to the general consternation of its continental counterparts, the UK officially left the EU at midnight on the 31st.
-Fast forward four months, via global pestilence and a US facing its fiery reckoning, and the subject has slipped from radars everywhere.
+One nation’s protracted struggle with its European identity was coming to an end, and — to the general consternation of its continental counterparts — the UK officially left the EU at midnight on the 31st.
+Fast forward four months, via a global pandemic and a US facing its fiery reckoning, and the subject has slipped from radars everywhere.

-Particularly in the UK — ironically — where focus has turned instead to an underfunded healthcare system battling to save those needlessly exposed to a brutal disease by an incompetent government.
-An incompetent government elected on the back of a populist Brexiteer promise, no less.
+Particularly in the UK — somewhat ironically — where focus has turned instead to an underfunded healthcare system battling to save those needlessly exposed to a brutal disease by a flailing government.
+A flailing government elected on the back of a populist Brexiteer promise, no less.
 A promise which now seems not only hollow but downright absurd.

 Brexit in Berlin: More and more Brits apply for German citizenship